This post was first published as part of our ongoing #WhatHCPsThink series on pharmaphorum.com

 If you are an avid social media user or someone curious about social media, have you ever wondered if individuals behave differently on different social media platforms?

 Twitter, Instagram and Facebook are among the most used social media platforms globally.
 Twitter has over 330 million monthly active users (MAUs), while Instagram has over 1 billion MAUs and Facebook has over 2.4 billion MAUs.
-We have seen a rise in the use of social media by HCPs, in particular on Twitter, with growth year on year to over 640,000 HCPs on Twitter globally.
+We have seen a rise in the use of social media by doctors and HCPs, in particular on Twitter, with growth year on year to over 640,000 HCPs on Twitter globally.
 Other platforms such as forums are also widely used, with Reddit having over 1 684 million visitors monthly.
 Whichever site you are on you may be following your favourite celebrity doctor, for example Dr Kevin Pho on Twitter, Dr Joshua Worich on Instagram and Dr. Wendy Sue Swanson on Facebook.

 CREATION Pinpoint® distils conversations online to just the HCP voice, currently tracking over 1.9 million HCPs worldwide.
 From our experience of analysing these conversations we have identified four HCP digital behaviours across Twitter, Instagram, Facebook and Reddit.

 Four digital behaviours when HCPs use social media: